 The Minister also said that to use wording other than that used in the Bill could have implications for obstetric practice-----

-I do not wish to interrupt Senator Mullen but, on a point of order, before the Minister leaves, could I ask whether the substituting Minister has the authority to accept amendments in the absence of the Minister?
+I do not wish to interrupt Senator Mullen but, on a point of order, before the Minister leaves, could I ask whether the substituting Minister of State has the authority to accept amendments in his absence?
 I apologise for interrupting Senator Mullen.

-In light of the questions I am posing, I hope that the substituting Minister, the Minister of State, Deputy Catherine Byrne, has the necessary background information on the very specific questions I am asking about the interactions between the Minister and various doctors and doctors' representative groups.
+In the light of the questions I am posing, I hope the substituting Minister of State, Deputy Catherine Byrne, has the necessary background information on the very specific questions I am asking about the interactions between the Minister and various doctors and doctors' representative groups.
 I have no doubt she does.
-In the Dáil, the Minister said that to use wording other than that currently used in the Bill could have implications for obstetric practice and could have a chilling effect - that phrase again - on the provision of the service.
+In the Dáil, the Minister said that to use wording other than that used in the Bill could have implications for obstetric practice and could have a chilling effect - that phrase again - in the provision of the service.
 He asked how doctors would be satisfied that something was 100% necessary as opposed to trusting their clinical judgement and the clinical guidelines.

-If the Minister, Deputy Harris, intends to reject this amendment today on the grounds that the wording is too restrictive and has a chilling effect, will he please clarify, first, whether he can refer to a specific situation where the current Medical Council guidelines revised after the Ms Savita Halappanavar tragedy and the 2013 Act were found to be too restrictive or to have a chilling effect?
-Second, will he, or she, in the case of the Minister of State, assuming the Minister does not come back, clarify whether it is current medical practice that this use of the word "necessary" in the Medical Council guidelines is interpreted so that “necessary” means "absolutely 100% necessary", as the Minister stated in the Dáil on Committee Stage.
+If the Minister intends to reject the amendment today on the grounds that the wording is too restrictive and has a chilling effect, will he, please, clarify, first, whether he can refer to a specific situation where the current Medical Council guidelines revised after the Ms Savita Halappanavar tragedy and the 2013 Act were found to be too restrictive or to have a chilling effect?
+Second, will he, or she, in the case of the Minister of State, assuming the Minister does not come back, clarify whether it is current medical practice that this use of the word "necessary" in the Medical Council guidelines is interpreted in order that “necessary” means "absolutely 100% necessary", as the Minister stated in the Dáil on Committee Stage.
 Does the use of the word "necessary" in the Medical Council guidelines mean that doctors under those guidelines cannot exercise their clinical judgment, as the Minister's words suggested?
-If so, which doctors or doctors' representative body have told the Minister this because this would certainly be news to a great many obstetricians currently practising?
-If it is alleged that the use of the word "necessary" in the Medical Council guidelines is having some kind of negative effect on obstetric practice, may we have an example of a case, since the guidelines were revised in 2016, where a termination to save the life of a woman was refused because it was not necessary to save her life and where this judgment turned out to be incorrect and lives were lost as a result?
+If so, which doctors or doctors' representative body have told the Minister this because it would certainly be news to a great many obstetricians currently practising?
+If it is alleged that the use of the word "necessary" in the Medical Council guidelines is having some negative effect on obstetric practice, may we have an example of a case, since the guidelines were revised in 2016, where a termination to save the life of a woman was refused because it was not necessary to save her life and where the judgment turned out to be incorrect and lives were lost as a result?
 Will the Minister explain, if this phraseology is too restrictive and has a chilling effect, as stated on Committee Stage in the Dáil, why the Government did not seek an amendment to Medical Council guidelines when they were last revised in 2016?
-I would ask for clarity on all of these issues before we vote on this amendment.
+I would ask for clarity on all of these issues before we vote on the amendment.

 I support both amendments.
-I welcome the Minister of State, Deputy Catherine Byrne, to the House in place of the Minister, Deputy Harris.
-Perhaps she will be more forthcoming in accepting amendments.
-The Minister gave sympathetic consideration to accepting some amendments, but only some.
+I welcome the Minister of State, Deputy Catherine Byrne, in place of the Minister.
+Perhaps she might be more forthcoming in accepting amendments.
+The Minister gave sympathetic consideration to accepting some amendments but only some.

-These amendments coupled together, which have been outlined in detail, refer to section 9 which deals with risk to life or health, and section 16 which deals with the review of decisions made by the committee.
-These are simple amendments, replacing the word "appropriate" where it states "it is appropriate to carry out" a termination.
-That would somehow infer that it is in some way suitable to carry out a termination, or that it may be fitting, or that it could be relevant, or that it could be convenient.
+The amendments coupled together which have been outlined in detail refer to section 9 which deals with risk to life or health and section 16 which deals with the review of decisions made by the committee.
+They are simple amendments, replacing the word "appropriate" where it states "it is appropriate to carry out" a termination.
+That would somehow infer that it was in some way suitable to carry out a termination, that it might be fitting, that it could be relevant, or that it could be convenient.

 These are not prescriptive terms.
 The terminology of "appropriate" is quite vague.
 The word "necessary" is not vague.
 It is prescriptive.
 It represents a vital action, something that is imperative, that must or needs to be done.
 There is a reason behind it.
 Something can be appropriate without having a rationale behind it.
-If we are defining this in legislation, then it should be prescriptive.
-If we are dealing with the issue here, as has been outlined, around the ending of life for an unborn, then it must be black and white in this area.
+If we are defining this in legislation, it should be prescriptive.
+If we are dealing with the issue, as has been outlined, of the ending of life for an unborn, it must be black and white in this area.
 That is why I support the amendment and my name is attached to it.

-I did not follow proceedings in the other House but I wish to elaborate on what my colleague, Senator Mullen, said on the legal advice which was given to the Minister on this and other issues.
+I did not follow proceedings in the other House but I wish to elaborate on what my colleague Senator Mullen said about the legal advice which was given to the Minister on this and other issues.
 I presume that the legal advice was from the Attorney General.
 I would like to know who the legal advice was from?
 Can the legal advice be made available and published?
 If not, why not?